JakobLiebig/neuralchess/README.md

 I think there are two reasons for its bad play:
 1. Limited amount of data and hardware (test accuracy of ~80%)
 2. Using a classifier as a value function
-   Beeing a classifier, the value network was trained to give very confident approximations leading to little to no nuance in its evaluations.
+   Being a classifier, the value network was trained to give very confident approximations leading to little to no nuance in its evaluations.
-   Once neuralchess has reached a position with a high proberbility of winning, it evaluates nearly all positions after with nearly the same winning proberbilitys.
+   Once neuralchess has reached a position with a high probability of winning, it evaluates nearly all positions after with the same winning probabilities.
-   For example: Winning or loosing a piece after a winning position does not change its approximations.
+   For example: Winning or losing a piece after a winning position does not change its approximations.

 ### Usage Example for Linux
 ```